MediaComem/comem-archidep/subjects/unix-networking/README.md

 A port number is always associated with an IP address and the type of transport protocol used for communication.
-For example, when a browser displays a web page, it is generally making a TCP connection to an IP address on port 80.
+For example, when a browser displays a web page, it is generally making a TCP connection to an IP address on port 80 or 443.

 You can see this information if you access a web page with a command-line HTTP client like [cURL][curl]: